mleverance/sc_shell_lessons/04-pipes-filters.md

 > $ echo goodbye >> test.txt
 > ~~~
 >
-> How do you view the contents of the file, and what do you see when you look at it?
+> How do you view the contents of the file?
+> What do you see when you look at it?
 >